Nuclear Astrophysics & Physics Lab

 Hyperons & Exotic Matter

-Exploring strangeness-bearing particles — hyperons, delta baryons, and quarkyonic matter — at the core of massive neutron stars and their effect on stellar structure, stability, and gravitational-wave emission.
+Exploring strangeness-bearing particles — hyperons, delta baryons, and quarkyonic matter — and their effects on stellar structure, stability, and GW emission.

 🌊